 5) Restart your game to check if this worked for you.

 If your game is still unplayable, move on to the next fix.

 Fix 5: Reinstall FM20 and/or Steam

-If your game or the game launcher is not properly installed on your PC, or if your game version is outdated, you’re likely to run into game issues like game crash.
+If your game or the game launcher is not properly installed on your PC, or if your game version is outdated, you’re likely to run into issues like game crashes.
 In this case, try reinstalling your game and your game launcher (if necessary).

 1) Run Steam.

 3) Right-click Football Manager 2020, and select Manage > Uninstall.